What Is Modern Portfolio Theory?

 According to modern portfolio theory, which investment portfolio the person should consider?

 - In both scenarios, the average expected return on the investment is 10 %.
 However, in the first portfolio, one could get the return of as much as 25 %, which sounds attractive, but at the same time, there prevails a huge risk where one might lose 5 % as well because the range usually differs between -5 % and + 25 %.

 - According to the Modern portfolio, theory investor invests with the motive of taking the minimum level of risk and earning the maximum amount of return with that minimum risk taken, so in the present case, one should choose the second portfolio as he is getting the same average expected return with the less level of risk.

-Modern Portfolio theory has the certain assumption that is to be considered while making any decisions in order to arrive at the conclusion that risk, return and the diversification relationships hold true.
+Modern Portfolio theory has a certain assumption that is to be considered while making any decisions in order to arrive at the conclusion that risk, return and the diversification relationships hold true.
 The different assumptions of the modern portfolio theory are as follows:

-- Investors will give his best in order to maximize returns for all the unique situations provided.
+- Investors will give their best in order to maximize returns for all the unique situations provided.

 - All investors are having access to the same information.
 Even though this is assumed, such a situation is not always realistic.

 - The single investors along are not sizeable and capable enough for influencing the prices prevailing in the market.
 There are a number of investors and all of them are equally important in the process.

 - Unlimited capital at the risk-free rate of return can be borrowed.